-On October 30, 2010, we consummated the issuance and sale of 125,000,000 of our equity shares in a private placement with our promoter group, including an entity affiliated with our CEO, Chairman and Managing Director, Mr Raju Vegesna.
-See note 37 in the notes to the consolidated financial statements in this Annual Report.
+On October 30, 2010, we consummated the issuance and sale of 125,000,000 of our equity shares in a private placement with our promoter group, including an entity affiliated with our CEO, Chairman and Managing Director, Mr. Raju Vegesna.
+See note 36 in the notes to the consolidated financial statements in this Annual Report.

 The proceeds from the said issue have been utilized towards capital expenditure and expansion plans of the Company.
-As of March 31, 2018, we had received an aggregate of \$ 47.66 million approximately of proceeds from the issuance.
+During the fiscal 2019 the shares have become fully paid up.